Hamideh-ghanadian/ChatGPT-Prompt-Engineering/README.md

 ```

 #### A note about the backslash
-- In the course, we are using a backslash `\` to make the text fit on the screen without inserting newline '\n' characters.
+-We are using a backslash `\` to make the text fit on the screen without inserting newline '\n' characters.
 - GPT-3 isn't really affected whether you insert newline characters or not.
 But when working with LLMs in general, you may consider whether newline characters in your prompt may affect the model's performance.